-A paragraph has been added discussing this in the 'Solving the Optimization Problem' section, as the answer is closely tied with that problem.
+Authors' response: A paragraph discussing this has been added in the 'Solving the Optimization Problem' section, as the answer is closely tied with that problem.

-For large DA applications like NWP, ensemble filters similar to DEnKF typically assimilate observations sequentially, and use $P^{f}H^{T}$ localization instead of Schur-product P^{f} localization which becomes too expensive.
+For large DA applications like NWP, ensemble filters similar to DEnKF typically assimilate observations sequentially, and use P^fH^T localization instead of Schur-product P^f localization which becomes too expensive.
 Would the method still be applicable in this case, and if so, how would it change?

-This is already done in the paper!
-This has been clarified in the section discussing this approach.
+Authors' response: This is already done in the paper, and we have clarified it in the section discussing this approach.